 Växjö also offers several shopping possibilities along its long high street.
 There is also a "young vibe".
 This is owned to the fact that Växjö has a large university and is thus a "student city".
 I noticed that on a Friday evening in particular as every student in Växjö seemed to have come out to meet friends in the city centre.

-Now that you know what’s there to see in Växjö, let’s answer some of the practical questions you may have prior to your visit…
+Now that you know what’s there to see in Växjö and surroundings, let’s answer some of the practical questions you may have prior to your visit…

 How do I get there?

 I arrived on the budget airport of Stockholm Skavsta.
 This is mainly a Ryanair airport.
 From there, you can either board the airport bus (called Flybussarna) to Stockholm or go to Linköping or Norrköping in Småland.
 I took the latter and arrived in Norrköping within 45 minutes.
-I've heard that Norrköping itself is worth a visit, but I only had a short stopover there before I boarded the train to Växjö.
-You can conveniently book your tickets online at the Swedish rail company.
+From there, I boarded the train to Växjö.
+You can conveniently book your train tickets online at the Swedish rail company.

 Alternatively, you can use your own car or you can rent one to drive to Växjö.
 If you're coming from Stockholm, you can take the high speed train from Stockholm to Växjö with one change in Avesta.